gurpreetsbhachu/github-job-api/README.md

-# GitHub Jobs API : ReactJS
+# GitHub Jobs : ReactJS
 ### `Features`
 - Display Jobs From API.
 - Search by Department or Location.